lateef-shaikh/uthmani-mushaf/README.md

 This mushaf is still **not proof read**.
 Please use is cautiously.

 ## Some background
-This repositry uses text from https://fonts.qurancomplex.gov.sa/wp02/%d8%ad%d9%81%d8%b5 therefore I a little bit confident that it'll have less mistakes.
+This repositry uses text from https://fonts.qurancomplex.gov.sa/wp02/%d8%ad%d9%81%d8%b5 therefore I am little bit confident that it'll have less mistakes.

 ## About this repository
 This repository has individual HTML5 files for every soora.
 Since HTML5 is based on XML therefore these files can be used as an XML source for your API.